Schwab may apply class-action victory to pending cases

 Any attempt to leverage its victory, however, could further inflame criticism from consumer advocates, state regulators and class-action lawyers about Schwab’s move to limit clients’ complaint alternatives.

-Rival broker-dealers would not comment for the record, but the securities industry appears split on the issue of restricting clients’ dispute options.
+Rival broker-dealers would not comment for the record, but the securities industry appears split on the issue of restricting clients’ dispute alternatives.

 Many firms are likely to follow Schwab, industry lawyers said.
 But some may urge their brokers to woo clients away from the San Francisco-based firm by highlighting a policy some view as hurting the individual investor Schwab has long championed, said two sources at large brokerages who were not authorized to speak publicly.

-FINRA, the security industry’s self-regulator, told Reuters on Tuesday that it will appeal the ruling.

-Schwab is litigating two class actions filed after the ban was imposed in late 2011 in its client account agreements.
-The cases, consolidated in San Francisco County Superior Court, allege that Schwab recorded confidential phone conversations without client consent, in violation of California law.
+Schwab is litigating two class-action cases filed after the ban was imposed in its client account agreements.
+The cases, consolidated in San Francisco County Superior Court, allege that Schwab recorded confidential phone conversations without clients’ consent, in violation of California law.
 They seek $5,000 for each alleged violation against the firm’s approximately 9 million client accounts.

 Massachusetts Commonwealth Secretary William Galvin on Tuesday called on Schwab to repudiate the class-action ban.
 It is likely to be adopted industrywide, he said in statement, giving “every rogue broker-dealer the green light to steal from their customers in small-dollar amounts.”

-Clients who prevail in class actions usually receive bits of large settlements for small claims that do not justify the costs of hiring lawyers to represent them in a FINRA arbitration.
+Clients who prevail in class-action suits usually receive small amounts of large settlements without having to formally argue cases or personally hire pricey lawyers, as they would have to do in a FINRA arbitration.

 “If the broker-dealer has harmed a large group of people, they cannot combine their resources to go against the larger corporate entity,” said Christine Hines, consumer and civil justice counsel at Public Citizen, a Washington-based consumer advocacy group.
 “It’s just another way for the corporate entity to escape accountability for any wrongdoing or harm that they cause.”

-Public relations experts said the Schwab decision may provide an opening for rivals who do not impose class-action waivers.
+Public relations experts said the Schwab decision may provide a marketing opening for rivals who do not impose class-action waivers.

 “If I were the competition I’d seize on this as a great opportunity to articulate a willingness to entertain complaints of small investors,” said Mark Arena, founder of The PR Verdict, a website that grades firms on their public relations responses.